 or cooking spray

-Trim ends from bread (eat while preparing the rest of the recipe or reserve for another use) then cut the rest of the baguette into 1-inch thick slices (you should have about 14 to 16 pieces).
-For the best texture you want the bread slightly dry or stale, so, either loosely cover the slices and let sit out on your counter overnight or toast them briefly until they’re dry but not browned.
+Trim ends from bread (eat while preparing the rest of the recipe or reserve for another use) then cut the rest of the baguette into 1-inch thick slices (you should have about 14 to 16 slices).
+In order to have the best texture, you'll want the bread slightly dry or stale, so, either loosely cover the slices and let sit out on your counter overnight or toast them briefly until they’re dry but not browned.
 Arrange bread in one layer in a 13-by 9-inch (about 3 quart) baking dish.

-Whisk together eggs, egg whites, almond milk, extracts, salt, and 4 tablespoons of the sugar until eggs are broken up.
-Pour over bread and let soak, turning halfway through, until bread is thoroughly moistened and has absorbed most of the custard, at least 30 minutes and up to 12 hours (cover and place in refrigerator if soaking more than 1 hour).
+Whisk together eggs, egg whites, almond milk, extracts, salt, and 4 tablespoons of the sugar until eggs are broken up and mixture is smooth.
+Pour mixture over the bread and let soak, turning halfway through, until bread is thoroughly moistened and has absorbed most of the custard, at least 30 minutes and up to 12 hours.

 When ready to bake, heat the oven to 400°F and arrange rack in the upper third; set French toast at room temperature while oven heats up.
 Spread the softened butter on a rimmed baking sheet or, if dairy-free, spray with a nonstick cooking spray.